I present three examples to demonstrate how the MMMM can be applied to analyze spatial, network, and aggregation problems.

 The MMMM for spatial analysis

-This model is almost identical to the combination of a spatial lag and a spatial error model.
-The only difference is that the error of each location is split into a random effect for its role as focal location and a random effect for its role as neighbor.
+This model closely resembles a combination of the spatial lag and spatial error models.
+The key distinction is that the error term for each location is decomposed into two components: a random effect for its role as a focal location and a separate random effect for its role as a neighbor.

-To me, the combination of exogenous spatial effects and spatial error makes the most sense as the entire right-hand side of a neighbor affects a location.
-The endogenous spatial effect model is more difficult to interpret and runs into identification problems when both endogenous and exogenous effects are included (spatial Durbin model).
+Conceptually, the combination of exogenous spatial effects and spatial error is intuitive, as a location is influenced by its neighbors’ entire right-hand side of the regression equation.
+In contrast, the endogenous spatial effect model is more challenging to interpret and faces identification issues when both endogenous and exogenous effects are included (spatial Durbin model).

 To estimate a spatial MMMM, the neighbors of each location must be included in the dataframe as individual rows: